Malaysia Airlines Flight 17: Recovery of bodies

 A Ukraine Foreign Ministry representative said that the bodies found at the crash site would be taken to Kharkiv for identification, 270 km to the north.
 By the day after the crash, 181 of the 298 bodies had been found.
 Some were observed being placed in body bags and loaded onto trucks.

-Dutch Prime Minister Mark Rutte initially complained about looting of personal belongings from the dead and the careless handling of their bodies, but later stated they had been handled with more care than originally thought.
+Dutch Prime Minister Mark Rutte initially complained about looting of personal belongings from the dead and the careless handling of their bodies, but later stated they had been handled with more care than originally reported.
 Other media complained that credit and debit cards were being looted, and there were accusations that evidence at the crash site had been destroyed.
 The Guardian noted that tales of looting seemed to be exaggerated, but the chaos at the crash site risked the accidental destruction of evidence which, the paper contended, journalists were contributing to.

 On 20 July, Ukrainian emergency workers, observed by armed pro-Russian separatists, began loading the remains of the passengers of MH17 into refrigerated railway wagons for transport and identification.

 On 21 July, pro-Russian rebels allowed Dutch investigators to examine the bodies.
 By this time, 272 bodies had been recovered, according to Ukrainian officials.
 Remains left Torez on a train on the evening of 21 July, en route to Kharkiv to be flown to the Netherlands for identification.
 On the same day, Malaysian Prime Minister Najib Razak announced that the Malaysian government had reached a tentative agreement to retrieve the remains of the Malaysians who died in the crash, following any necessary forensic work.

 It was reported on 21 July that with 282 bodies and 87 body fragments found, there were still 16 bodies missing.
 An agreement had been reached that the Netherlands would co-ordinate the identification effort.
 A train carrying the bodies arrived at the Malyshev Factory, Kharkiv on 22 July.
 Dutch authorities stated that they found 200 bodies on the train when it arrived at Kharkhiv, leaving almost 100 unaccounted for.
 In late July, the UK Metropolitan Police sent specialist officers to Ukraine to assist with the recovery, identification and repatriation of bodies.